-It is important to note that a small number of patients may develop additional types of cancer, and it is possible that this risk may be increased with Lenalidomide treatment.
-Therefore your doctor should carefully evaluate the benefit and risk when you are prescribed Lenalidomide.
+It is important to note that a small number of patients may develop additional types of cancer, and it is possible that this risk may be increased with lenalidomide treatment, therefore your doctor should carefully evaluate the benefit and risk when you are prescribed lenalidomide.

-Very common side effects (may affect more than 1 in 10 people):
+Very common (may affect more than 1 in 10 people):

-- A fall in the number of red blood cells which may cause anaemia leading to tiredness and weakness - Rashes, itching - Muscle cramps, muscle weakness, muscle pain, muscle aches, bone pain, joint pain, back pain, pain in the extremities - Generalised swelling including swelling of your arms and legs - Weakness, tiredness - Fever and flu like symptoms including fever, muscle ache, headache, earache, cough and chills - Numbness, tingling or burning sensation to the skin, pains in hands or feet, dizziness, tremor - Decreased appetite, change in the way things taste - Increase in pain, tumour size or redness around the tumour - Weight loss - Constipation, diarrhoea, nausea, vomiting, stomach pain, heartburn - Low levels of potassium or calcium and/or sodium in the blood - Thyroid functioning less than it should be - Leg pain (which could be a symptom of thrombosis), chest pain or shortness of breath (which may be a symptom of blood clots in the lungs, called pulmonary embolism) - Infections of all types, including infection of the sinuses that surround the nose, infection of the lung and the upper respiratory tract - Shortness of breath - Blurred vision - Clouding of your eye (cataract) - Kidney problems which include kidneys not working properly or not being able to maintain normal function - Abnormal liver test results - Increase in liver test results - Changes to a protein in the blood that can cause swelling of the arteries (vasculitis) - Increases in your blood sugar levels (diabetes) - Decreases in your blood sugar levels - Headache
+- A fall in the number of red blood cells which may cause - anaemia leading to tiredness and weakness Rashes, itching - Muscle cramps, muscle weakness, muscle pain, muscle aches, bone pain, joint pain, back pain, pain in the extremities • Generalised swelling including swelling of your arms and - leas - Weakness, tiredness - Fever and flu like symptoms including fever, muscle ache, headache, earache, cough and chills - Numbness, tingling or burning sensation to the skin, pains in hands or feet, dizziness, tremor - Decreased appetite, change in the way things taste - Increase in pain, tumour size or redness around the tumour Weight loss - Constipation, diarrhoea, nausea, vomiting, stomach pain, heartburn - Low levels of potassium or calcium and/or sodium in the blood - Thyroid functioning less than it should be - Infections of all types, including infection of the sinuses that surround the nose, infection of the lung and the upper respiratory tract - Shortness of breath - Blurred vision - Clouding of your eye (cataract) - Kidney problems which include kidneys not working properly or not being able to maintain normal function - Abnormal liver test results - Increase in liver test results - Changes to a protein in the blood that can cause swelling of the arteries (vasculitis) - Increases in your blood sugar levels (diabetes) - Decreases in your blood sugar levels - Headache - Nosebleed - Dry skin - Depression, mood change, difficulty sleeping

-- Nosebleed

-- Dry skin

-- Depression, mood change, difficulty sleeping

 - Cough

 - A fall in blood pressure

-- A vague feeling of bodily discomfort, feeling bad
+- A vague feeling of bodily discomfort feeling bad

 - Sore inflamed mouth, dry mouth

-- Dehydration
+- Dehydration.

-Common side effects (may affect up to 1 in 10 people):
+- Common (may affect up to 1 in 10 people):

-- Destruction of red blood cells (haemolytic anaemia)

-- Certain types of skin tumour
+- Destruction of red blood cells (haemolytic anaemia) Certain types of skin tumour

-- Bleeding of the gums, stomach, or bowels
+- Bleeding of the gums, stomach or bowels

-- Increased blood pressure, slow, fast or irregular heart beat

-- Increase in the amount of a substance which results from normal and abnormal breakdown of red blood cells

-- Increase in a type of protein that indicates inflammation in body
+- Increased blood pressure, slow fast or irregular heart beat • Increase in the amount of a substance which results from normal and abnormal breakdown of red blood cells • Increase in a type of protein that indicates inflammation in

+- body

-- Darkening of your skin, discoloration of your skin resulting from bleeding underneath, typically caused by bruising, swelling of skin filled with blood, bruise
+- Darkening of your skin, discoloration of your skin resulting from bleeding underneath, typically caused by bruising, swelling of skin filled with blood bruise

-- Increase in uric acid in the blood

-- Skin eruptions, redness of skin, cracking, flaking or peeling skin, hives
+- Increase in uric acid in the blood • Skin eruptions, redness of skin, cracking, flaking or peeling skin, hives

 - Increased sweating, night sweats

 - Difficulty swallowing, sore throat, difficulty with voice quality or voice changes

 - Runny nose

 - Production of much more or much less urine than usual or the inability to control when to urinate

 - Passing blood in the urine

 - Shortness of breath especially when lying down (which may be a symptom of heart failure)

 - Difficulty getting an erection

-- Stroke, fainting, vertigo (problem with inner ear which leads to feeling that everything is spinning), temporary loss of consciousness

-- Chest pain spreading to the arms, neck, jaw, back or stomach, feeling sweaty and breathless, feeling sick or vomiting, which may be symptoms of a heart attack (myocardial infarction)
+- Stroke, fainting, vertigo (problem with inner ear which leads to feeling that everything is spinning), temporary loss of consciousness • Chest pain spreading to the arms, neck, jaw, back

+- (myocardial infarction)
-- Muscle weakness, lack of energy

-- Neck pain, chest pain
+- Muscle weakness, lack of energy • Neck pain, chest pain

 - Chills

 - Joint swelling

-- Bile flow from liver slowed or blocked

-- Low levels of phosphate or magnesium in the blood
+- Bile flow from liver slowed or blocked • Low levels of phosphate or magnesium in the blood

 - Difficulty speaking

 - Liver injury

 - Impaired balance, difficulty moving

-- Deafness, ringing in the ears (tinnitus)
+- Deafness, ringing in the ears (tinnitus) • Nerve pain, unpleasant abnormal sensation especially to

-- Nerve pain, unpleasant abnormal sensation especially to touch
+- touch

 - An excess of iron in the body

 - Thirst

 - Confusion

 - Toothache

-- Fall which may result in injury